 Most often people who become known have sought lives where they’re recognizable.
 Caroline Calloway became more well-known because of some controversy, but she was already known publicly… and choosing that.
 Lauren Duca chose a modern approach to criticism by owning instead of retreating.
 In fact, from what I know of Lauren’s story — which is not everything — her choices reflected a little of what we did in last year’s campaign, #DefyTheName, with name-calling.

 I was definitely not bold like that as a sudden public person.
 In part, that may have been because I was also in legal jeopardy.

 What do you do if you think you might be the bully?
 How do you grapple with that and try to do better?

-In my opinion, if you think you might be engaging in bullying behaviour, the first thing I’d do is recognise that there is likely a personal issue you’re grappling with or an emotional wound that needs immediate attention.
-Of course, this is not true in all cases, but the adage “hurt people, hurt people” explains a lot of this kind of behaviour.
+In my opinion, if you think you might be engaging in bullying behavior, the first thing I’d do is recognize that there is likely a personal issue you’re grappling with or an emotional wound that needs immediate attention.
+Of course, this is not true in all cases, but the adage “hurt people, hurt people” explains a lot of this kind of behavior.

 You've been on a mission to end cyberbullying for years now, and have experienced its dangerous effects yourself.
 How have you seen things change over the last three decades?
 What do you think is next?

 What has made things better is that we are talking about this.
 Cyberbullying is a global conversation that is being had.
 Most important, we’re de-stigmatizing what it means to be bullied.
 If people feel less shame, they will not suffer in silence at all or for as long.